There are two types of stress – general stress and chronic stress. Everyone experiences stress. My dog, Ricco, is not exception.

 Twice a day, while on his walks, he is at his happiest, yet he is also at his most alert state – ready to fight or take flight.
 (That being said, Ricco is not much a fighter.
 He is the calmest rescued dog that I’ve come across.
 Even when another dog tries to attack him, he will just dart away.)

 After those moments of high alert, he will go home to a safe environment where he will have a good meal, laze around (naughtily on my bed if I’m not at home), and sleep.

 Up until not so long ago, our forefathers also had very little of these threat-stress-response moments.
 For those whom have experienced staying in a farm, you will know what I mean.

 As we proceed through the industrial era, where work could be fairly monotonous, such threat-stress-response moments wouldn’t have been a common thing too.
 Even when the work environment poses to be stressful, once we passed the working hours, we are able to rest.

 A bad traffic jam can send our blood pressure rising.
 Not to mention the times when we are trying to get onto a crowded train so as not to be late for that “super” important meeting, or during the times when we realise that there are 200 emails waiting to be read.
 Or that reminder message from our boss.

 We now live in a world that is highly connected (and competitive).
 The stakes are high.
 Being late for a meeting seems to have an impact on our promotion, which may means that we might get stuck at the bottom of the ladder.

 Sometimes when he’s really bored, he will bite the buttons off my duvet cover.
 He will wile away the hours resting and playing while we the rest of us at work are battling with every perceivable threat there is.

 Finally, we make it back home.
 It is also Ricco’s happiest moment.
 It means that it is time for his walk.
 He gets into his high alert mode and his threat-stress-response system is ready to be triggered.

 It is a simple request and we would have gladly done it.
 But it has been a bad day and the message came at a time when we are in the midst of our fight.
 We unknowingly reply impatiently – triggering off yet another fight with our partner.

 Suddenly, a dog comes up from behind Ricco.
 That startles him, triggering his stress response.
 The dog barks at Ricco.
 Being himself, Ricco pulls me away.
 His bouncy ears drop, evidently upset by the incident.

 After a heart-racing period for both Ricco and us, we finally get back home.
 Ricco pants away while I clean him up.
 He gets excited as I lay out his dinner, and slurps everything up hungrily.
 Soon after dinner, he finds his favourite mat and lays down to rest.

 Ricco doesn’t seem to show any sign that he is still upset with the dog that barked at him earlier.
 However, that email that angered us still continues to be replayed over and over again on our mind.
 Because it keeps us awake, we are fired up to draft a response even though the body is telling us that we need a rest.

 It is difficult to fall asleep having thrown the punch this late at night.
 The mind is occupied with all the possible responses that might come back our way while the body is pumped up with adrenalin.

 For only that few hours when we manage to fall asleep, resources in our blood are being channelled from our fight response to the repair and growth of our cells.

 Meanwhile, through all of this, Ricco has been sleeping away like a baby.
 Quite a stark contrast to our sleep.

 This is the world we are now in.
 With unprecedented connectivity, comes unprecedented stress triggers.
 And because time is a finite entity, these ballooning stress triggers keep eating away whatever time the body has left for repair and growth.

-Looking at Ricco, I can’t help but wonder could a dog’s life to be better off in our modern day world?
-Well, the answer could be subjective, but the idea is pretty clear.
-We need a balance.
 The fight and flight system along with the rest and repair system are both necessary for our survival.
 We have a choice whether some of the stuff are really worth us sweating over?
-And every time when we decide to activate that fight and flight response, we need to know that it comes at a cost of something else.

 Ricco is Happiness Initiative’s first ever full time hire.